ASUS ROG Flow Z13 (2025) GZ302 Laptop Review

 Multimedia

-The ASUS ROG Flow Z13 is good for media consumption.
-It has a compact design, and with over seven hours of local video playback battery life, you can easily binge on your favorite shows or get through a couple of movies.
+The ASUS ROG Flow Z13 is great for media consumption.
+It has a compact design, and with over seven hours of local video playback battery life, you can easily binge your favorite shows or get through a couple of movies.
 Additionally, since this is a tablet PC, you can use it without the keyboard, which will help save space in tight settings, such as an airplane or bus with a small tray table.
 Its QHD+ display looks sharp and gets bright enough to overcome glare in well-lit rooms; however, its low contrast makes blacks look gray in dim settings.
-Unfortunately, the speakers don't get very loud, and they sound boxy with very little bass or treble.
+Unfortunately, the speakers don't get very loud and sound boxy, with very little bass or treble.

 Pros